UNIONIZATION: WHAT TO EXPECT

 UNION RECOGNITION

 Your staff requests voluntary union recognition.
-What can you expect?
+What’s next?

 By law, employees have the right to choose a union to represent them without employer interference, and the employer is required to bargain with the union if they demonstrate majority support.
 Forming a union should not be as mysterious and complicated as it is.
 There is a misconception that unions must be voted on by the employees.
 In fact, employers can and should voluntarily recognize the union if it has majority support.